 The term "ace" did not originally come from the card game, but from the dice game and referred to the side of the dice with only one point.
 Ironically, the ace was considered useless in the earliest forms of card games and card games of chance.
 It had the lowest value of any card and was the worst card you could draw.
 This is a far cry from its high value today.

-When the French game of Vingt-et-Un (meaning twenty-one) came to America via French colonists, it helped change the perception and use of aces in blackjack by altering the earlier perception of royal cards as the best cards, especially after the beheading of King Louis XVI.
+When the French game Vingt-et-Un (i.e. twenty-one) came to America via French colonists, it helped change the perception and use of aces in blackjack, altering the previous perception of royal cards as the best cards, especially after the beheading of King Louis XVI.

-French players, considering it politically incorrect that royal cards continued to be considered high-value, replaced their crowns with personified representations of the ideals of democracy, freedom, and honesty, while raising the ace - now considered the embodiment of the common man - to its highest value.
+French players, who considered it politically incorrect that the royal cards were still considered high value, replaced their crowns with personified representations of the ideals of democracy, freedom and honesty, while raising the ace - now considered the embodiment of the common man - to the highest value.
 It has retained its status and value as the most flexible and powerful card in blackjack to this day.